Research in Progress (RiP)

 schistosomiasis

 CTEGD Research in Progress (RiP) meetings are weekly, interactive, student-facilitated presentations.
 They will be held at 8:30 AM on Mondays in room 175, Coverdell Center during the academic calendar year.
-For Spring 2024, we will meet in person with a Zoom option.
 Advanced students, postdocs, technicians, and PIs from CTEGD labs present “in progress” work and discuss preliminary data and ideas for collaboration.
 Questions and discussion are highly encouraged.
 Refreshments are provided by CTEGD (coffee) and the host lab (immense platters of pastries and other breakfast foods!).
 All are welcome.

 To receive updates on RIP and other seminars, please join our mailing list by contacting Annie Curry (acurry@uga.edu).